turgu1/maison/Readme.md

 mqtt_server_name | This is the MQTT server name (SQDN) or IP address.
 Max length: 31 ASCII characters. mqtt_user_name / mqtt_password | These are the credentials to connect to the MQTT server.
 Max length: 15 ASCII characters for user_name, 31 ASCII characters for password. mqtt_port | The TLS/SSL port number of the MQTT server.
 Unsigned Integer value (16 bits). mqtt_fingerprint | This is the fingerprint associated with the MQTT service certificate.
 It must be a vector of 20 decimal values.
 Each value correspond to a byte part of the fingerprint.
 This is used to validate the MQTT server through the BearSSL library.
 Length: 20 bytes.
+If empty, no check will be done on the server validity.
+Not used if MAISON_SECURE=0.

 ### 5.1 PlatformIO configuration